History of the United States government: Presidency of Franklin D. Roosevelt (1933-1945)

 In response to increasing violent crime, the National Firearms Act was passed in 1934 to regulate machine guns and other weapons as the country's first federal gun control law, and the law was upheld as constitutional in United States v.
 Miller.
-The Indian Reorganization Act of 1934 reversed the process of integrating Native Americans into the United States, and the Magnuson Act of 1943 legalized immigration from China for the first time in over 60 years, permitting 105 Chinese citizens to immigrate to the United States each year.
+The Indian Reorganization Act of 1934 reversed the process of integrating Native Americans into the United States, and the Chinese Exclusion Repeal Act of 1943 legalized immigration from China for the first time in over 60 years, permitting 105 Chinese citizens to immigrate to the United States each year.
 In relations with Latin America, Roosevelt instituted the Good Neighbor policy that reduced involvement with Latin American countries.

 The Federal Radio Commission was replaced by the Federal Communications Commission in 1934, which was given expanded responsibilities over interstate telephone and wire communication.
 The National Archives and Records Administration was established in 1934, and the National Cancer Institute was established in 1937, Fannie Mae was established in 1938.
 The powers of the Food and Drug Administration were greatly expanded by the Federal Food, Drug, and Cosmetic Act of 1938, allowing the agency to regulate a variety of potentially hazardous products.
 In 1940, the Weather Bureau was transferred from the Department of Agriculture to the Department of Commerce, and the Civil Aeronautics Authority was merged into the department.

 The Twenty-first Amendment was ratified in 1933, ending Prohibition in the United States.
 In 1936, the Supreme Court ruled in United States v.
 Curtiss-Wright Export Corp. that the president has plenary power over the foreign relations of the United States.
 In 1944, the Supreme Court ruled that children have rights independently of their parents in Prince v.
 Massachusetts.